Last Updated: 5/28/20

-Feral Cat Project: A project between Bear River and Humboldt Spay/Neuter Network to spay and neuter feral (stray) cats on the Rancheria to prevent the births of feral kittens and eventually reduce the feral cat population is set to begin in April.
+About the Feral Cat Project: A project between Bear River and Humboldt Spay/Neuter Network to spay and neuter feral (stray) cats on the Rancheria to prevent the births of feral kittens and eventually reduce the feral cat population began in April.

 HSNN will be trapping feral cats on the Rancheria and transporting them to their clinic in Eureka where they will be fixed, vaccinated for rabies, and treated for parasites.
 The cats will also be evaluated to determine whether they are tame or feral.
 Cats that are determined to be tame will be placed into adoption programs.
 The right ear of the feral cats will be tipped to mark them as a feral fixed cat, and they will be returned to the Rancheria.